As engineers and manufacturers; we love to measure things, right?

 Bottom line: make your data measurable.

-Do your best to make your campaigns trackable so that you can identify successes, communicate knowledgable about what methods are effective, and build your case to upper management.
+If you want to improve your results tracking in marketing, then do your best to make your campaigns trackable.
+That way you can identify successes, communicate knowledgable about what methods are effective, and build your case to upper management.

 After all, be you a manufacturer or a digital marketer…measuring things is why we got into this business in the first place, isn’t it?